Largest artificial non-nuclear explosions: Los Alfaques disaster

-On 11 July 1978, an overloaded tanker truck carrying 23 tons of liquefied propylene crashed and ruptured in Spain, emitting a white cloud of ground-hugging fumes which spread into a nearby campground and discothèque before reaching an ignition source and exploding.
+On 11 July 1978, an overloaded tanker lorry carrying 23 tons of liquefied propylene crashed and ruptured in Spain, emitting a white cloud of ground-hugging fumes which spread into a nearby campground and discothèque before reaching an ignition source and exploding.
 217 people were killed and 200 more severely burned.

 Murdock BLEVEs

-In 1983 near Murdock, Illinois, at least two tanker cars of a burning derailed train exploded into BLEVEs; one of them was thrown nearly 3/4 mi.
+In 1983 near Murdock, Illinois, at least two tank wagons of a burning derailed train exploded into BLEVEs; one of them was thrown nearly 3/4 mi.

 Benton fireworks disaster

-On 27 May 1983, an explosion at an illegal fireworks factory near Benton, Tennessee, killed eleven, injured one, and caused damage within a radius of several miles.
+On 27 May 1983, an explosion at an illegal fireworks factory near Benton, Tennessee, killed eleven people, injured one, and caused damage within a radius of several miles.
 The blast created a mushroom cloud 600 to 800 ft tall and was heard as far as 15 mi away.

 1983 Newark explosion

-On 7 January 1983, an explosion of the Texaco oil tank farm was felt for 100–130 miles from Newark, New Jersey claiming 1 life and injuring 22–24 people.
+On 7 January 1983, an explosion in Newark, New Jersey in the Texaco oil tank farm was felt for 100–130 miles from epicentre, claiming 1 life and injuring 22–24 people.

 Minor Scale and Misty Picture

-Many very large detonations have been carried out in order to simulate the effects of nuclear weapons on vehicles and other military material.
+Many very large detonations have been performed in order to simulate the effects of nuclear weapons on vehicles and other military material.
 The largest publicly known test was conducted by the United States Defense Nuclear Agency (now part of the Defense Threat Reduction Agency) on 27 June 1985 at the White Sands Missile Range in New Mexico.
-This test, called Minor Scale, used 4744 ST of ANFO, with a yield of about 4 kt.
+This test, named Minor Scale, used 4744 ST of ANFO, with a yield of about 4 kt.
 Misty Picture was another similar test a few years later, slightly smaller at 4685 ST.